Stage 9, Book 1 of CLC.

 not any, no

-The students improve and develop their understanding of the perfect and imperfect tense and how to conjugate the verbs.
+The students improve and develop their understanding of source analysis

-The students develop their understanding of the concept of colonialism and the significance of it on native populations.
+The students develop their understanding of the concept of societal divisions.

 King